 You will also be asked about your motivations for applying to Ford and you may be quizzed about the company.

 Be sure to take your time; a well thought-out answer is usually worth the thinking time it necessitates, don't be afraid to ask your interview for a couple of minutes to think.
 In fact, this shows that you care about the position you are applying for by showing that you are giving each question your full care and attention.
-Practise your interview skills here with our Skype interview service.
+Practice your interview skills.

 Interview (approximately 60 minutes) – This is a competency based interview; the competencies you will be tested on include: Resilience, Personal Development, Teamwork and Customer Focus.
 They will be looking for personal examples of these competencies, so make sure to bring rich examples.
 You can prepare for the interview by making sure you have done your research on the company and their products.
 You should be up-to-date with current affairs in the industry and be enthusiastic about your motivations for joining.